performancecopilot/grafana-pcp/README.md

-## PCP Grafana Datasource - a native Performance Co-Pilot datasource for Grafana
+## PCP Grafana Datasource - a native Performance Co-Pilot datasource for Grafana with Redis storage back-end

 The PCP Grafana datasource plugin provides a native interface between [Grafana](http://grafana.org) and [Performance Co-Pilot](https://pcp.io) (PCP), allowing PCP metric data to be presented in Grafana panels, such as graphs, tables, heatmaps, etc. Under the hood, the datasource makes REST API query requests to the PCP pmproxy(1) service, which can be running either locally or on a remote host.
+The pmproxy daemon can be local or remote, and uses the Redis time-series database (local or remote) for persistent storage.

 _Please note: this datasource plugin is under development, so the installation and configuration instructions are more convoluted than they will be once this has been